vsilaev/tascalate-concurrent/README.md

     <version>0.7.1</version>
 </dependency>
 ```
-**IMPORTANT!**
-Don't use release 0.9.0, use [0.9.1](https://github.com/vsilaev/tascalate-concurrent/releases/tag/0.9.1) instead -- the previous one is severely broken, see release notes for 0.9.1.

 # Why a CompletableFuture is not enough?
 There are several shortcomings associated with [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) implementation that complicate its usage for real-life asynchronous programming, especially when you have to work with I/O-bound interruptible tasks:
 1.	`CompletableFuture.cancel()` [method](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html#cancel-boolean-) does not interrupt underlying thread; it merely puts future to exceptionally completed state.
 So even if you use any blocking calls inside functions passed to `thenApplyAsync` / `thenAcceptAsync` / etc - these functions will run till the end and never will be interrupted.
 Please see [CompletableFuture can't be interrupted](http://www.nurkiewicz.com/2015/03/completablefuture-cant-be-interrupted.html) by Tomasz Nurkiewicz.